 Our favorite selection of App Store gems for children

 Before we move on, a reminder of our advice for digital parenting.
 First, small children shouldn’t be glued to a screen for long, and so ensure ‘device time’ is supervised, and doesn’t last for hours.
 Secondly, put your iPhone or iPad in a protective case if you know what’s good for it.
 Thirdly, before you hand over your device to a toddler, set restrictions to stop apps from being deleted – it turns out very young children are surprisingly adept at removing things if you dare turn away for a few seconds.
 You can do this as follows:

 1. In the Settings app, go to Screen Time, and tap Content & Privacy Restrictions.

-And now for the best apps for toddlers and young children to install prior to doing the above!
+And now for the best apps for young children!